The Garden Grazer

 May 19, 2018 at 12:02 am

 Kaitlin, do you have any idea why this would get thick?
 I followed the recipe except I used almond milk instead of soy.
-While mixing it if I lift my whisk it almost has the consistency of raw eggs...not that i's all of it, it's like it's getting thick on the bottom.
+While mixing it if I lift my whisk it almost has the consistency of raw eggs...not all of it, but it's like it's getting thick on the bottom.
 When we drank it, it was good but I could not drink the last few sips because it got too thick in my cup.
 Any ideas why this is happening or maybe it's supposed to?
 This is the first time I've made so I don't have anything to judge it to.
 I was just thinking it would keep the consistency of the milk and not get thick.
 Other than that we love it!
 Thanks so much!

 Reply